baranovskypd/goodpress/README.md

 Partly aspirational for now (what works at the moment is in `?wp_post`).

-  - Create your posts in folders, one folder per post, with index.Rmd knitted to index.md and figures under figures.
+  - Create your posts in folders, one folder per post, with index.Rmd knitted to index.md and figures under a figures folder (so they can be different from non R related media).
   - The post should use the template provided in this package.
 It is rendered to Markdown. *TODO: Make this an actual usable template, or maybe even an output format à la hugodown.*
   - Run the function `wp_post()` that takes the path as argument and (*TODO*) uploads media.

+The “one post per folder” thing is inspired by Hugo leaf bundles.

 ## Motivation